New Year's Eve 1963 snowstorm

-The New Year's Eve 1963 snowstorm was a significant winter storm occurring from December 31, 1963, to January 1, 1964, over most of the Southern United States.
+From December 31, 1963, to January 1, 1964, a significant winter storm occurred over most of the Southern United States.
 The storm began when a surface low-pressure system moved northward through the eastern Gulf of Mexico and up the Fall Line east of the Appalachians, leading to a snowstorm from the central Gulf coast northward into Tennessee.
 Three people perished during the storm, and travel was severely restricted for a couple of days following the snowfall.
 The strong winds accompanied by heavy snow fall set historic new snowfall records in Alabama.

 Synoptic history

 A shortwave in the southern stream of the Westerlies closed off as it approached the central United States Gulf of Mexico coastline.
 A surface cyclone formed in the Yucatán Peninsula of Mexico, slowly deepening as it moved north-northeast across the eastern Gulf.
 Cold air was residing across the Deep South in advance of this system, and as the surface cyclone tracked across northern Florida, heavy snowfall fell in its comma head from the Mouth of the Mississippi River northeast through Mississippi and Alabama into Tennessee, where the snow persisted into January 1.
 The cyclone ultimately moved along the east coast of the United States and Atlantic Canada, moving out into the far north Atlantic as a strengthening storm.